-My involvement with the engineering mechanics community has spanned more than 35 years.
-I have been an EMI member since 2014, serving as a former technical committee chair, and an active member of the Granular Materials Technical Committee (GMTC).
+My involvement with the engineering mechanics community has spanned more than 38 years.
+I have been an EMI member since 2014, an active member of the Granular Materials Committee (GMC) and its former chair.
 In these roles, I have organized symposia that are amongst the most successful at the EMI conferences in terms of attracting presentations and session attendance.
 In addition, I have provided financial gifts to support student competitions in both the Granular Materials and the Inelasticity-Multiscale Committees.
-As the GMTC chair, I participated in the planning of a special issue of the Journal of Engineering Mechanics, initiated a student video competition (now in its 3rd year), and revised the GMTC by-laws.
-Over the course of my tenure in the EMI, I have recruited and mentored younger committee and have guided the current GMTC leadership.
-I have further served the EMI as a member of an ad-hoc committee that reviewed and revised its operations manual.
+As a past GMC chair, I participated in the planning of a special issue of the Journal of Engineering Mechanics, initiated a student video competition (now in its 4th year), and revised the GMTC by-laws.
+Except for 2023, I have attended every US-EMI Conference since 2014, co-organized symposia at three EMI International Conferences, and I continue to be actively involved with the GMC.
+Over the course of my tenure in the EMI, I have recruited and mentored younger committee members and have guided the current Committee leadership.
+I have further served the EMI on an ad-hoc committee that reviewed and revised its operations manual.